Salzwedel: Mayors

-Sabine Danicke (independent) was elected as the mayor in 2008.
-From January 2011 she was the Lord Mayor.
+Olaf Meining is the Mayor of Salzwedel since 2022.
 Since March 2016 Sabine Blümel is the Lord Mayor.

 Culture and sights

 Main sights

 Salzwedel's sites of interest include the historic part of town, encompassed by the historic city wall and town gates.
 The city also contains the birth house of Jenny von Westphalen, later the wife of Karl Marx.